 Most courses have 3 hours lecture/contact time per week (either 3 classes at 1 hour each, or 2 classes at 1.5 hours each).
 At 13 weeks (excluding the exam period), most courses have a total contact time of 39 hours per semester.
 The contact hours do not include or factor in estimates for individual study, readings, projects, exams or other work expectations outside the classroom and are not calculated.

 The maximum course load at the University of Alberta is 5 courses per term (15 credits).
-Exchange students must take a minimum of 3 courses (9 credits) per term to maintain student visa.
+Exchange students must take a minimum of 3 courses (9 credits) per term to maintain full-time status and their student visa.
 In order to take advantage of non-academic student activities and extra-curricular learning opportunities at the University of Alberta, exchange students are advised to take 4 courses (12 credits) per term.

 Class participation often contributes to final grade.